shrader/quiz-show/conceptual.md

 ## Advanced JavaScript

 ### What is event delegation?
 Why would you use it?
-It is good for attaching event listeners to elements of a page that you can count on to be there.
+It is good for attaching event listeners to elements of a page that you can count on to be in the DOM.
 Sometimes you need to add an event listener to something that is dynamically added and so it is not there when the JS tries to attach the listener.